chainer/chainer/docs/source/performance.rst

       cuDNN Version         : 7100
       NCCL Build Version    : 2102

-Generally, Chainer team is maintaining the API between minor updates (e.g., v4.0 to v4.1) so that users can upgrade Chainer without modifying the code (see :doc:`compatibility` for our policy).
+Generally, the Chainer team is maintaining the API between minor updates (e.g., v4.0 to v4.1) so that users can upgrade Chainer without modifying their code (see :doc:`compatibility` for our policy).
 As for major updates, please refer to the :doc:`upgrade` to understand what should be done for migration.

 Enable Hardware Accelerations